 Recursive functions are elegant, but they can be brutally slow.
 A naive recursive Fibonacci implementation makes roughly 2n function calls for an input of n.
 Python's standard library provides two caching decorators — functools.lru_cache and functools.cache — that store results from previous calls and return them instantly on repeats.
 Adding one line of code can transform an exponential algorithm into a linear one.
-This article covers every built-in caching approach for speeding up recursion in Python, with benchmarks, management methods, and the gotchas you need to know.
+This article covers every built-in caching approach in depth: benchmarks, cache management methods, power-of-two maxsize tuning, thread safety behavior, the keyword argument order gotcha documented in the Python source, and the conditions under which caching is actively harmful.
+If you are new to Python decorators, that guide covers the underlying mechanics before you apply them to caching.

 Why Recursion Is Slow Without Caching